drgmk/Biomni/biomni/know_how/single_cell_quality_control.md

 ## Quality Control Checklist

-- [ ] Check dataset for per-cell metadata, e.g. batch/sample IDs
+- [ ] Check dataset for per-cell metadata, e.g. batch/sample IDs in `adata.obs`
 - [ ] Set initial filtering thresholds based on dataset characteristics
 - [ ] Apply trimming function to remove outliers in n_genes_by_counts vs. total_counts space
 - [ ] Apply masks for mitochondrial percentage, fraction of counts from most expressed gene, minimum genes per cell, minimum cells per gene
 - [ ] Apply filtering per sample/batch if applicable
 - [ ] Alter thresholds and repeat if necessary to retain sufficient high-quality cells
+- [ ] Detect doublets in filtered data for later exclusion using appropriate tool
-- [ ] Save threshold values in `adata.uns` for documentation
+- [ ] Save threshold values and masks in `adata.uns` for documentation
+- [ ] Check that doublet results are saved in `adata.obs`
-- [ ] Detect doublets for later exclusion using appropriate tool
+- [ ] Save filtered dataset for downstream analysis
-- [ ] Visualize QC metrics before and after filtering
+- [ ] Visualize QC metrics before and after filtering, both 1d distributions with thresholds and 2d plots

 ## Resources